TKomericki/Rhetos-wiki/RowPermissions-concept.md

 > Some employees are allowed to access (read or write) some subset of the entity's records.

 * Note that row permissions are **not intended** for limiting access to specific **actions**, or **filtering** out some records in one part of the application while allowing the user to access the same records in another part of the application.
-* For the simpler model of user permissions, see [Basic-permissions](https://github.com/Rhetos/Rhetos/wiki/Basic-permissions).
+* For a simpler model of user permissions, see [Basic-permissions](Basic-permissions).

 Row permissions are based on filters that are applied when reading and writing entity's records: